 It seems like everyday we’re digging into some shiny new Ring products.
 We’ve tested everything from their uber-popular doorbell cameras, to their security cams and Ring Alarm system, and even their new smart lighting options.
 The equipment is pretty solid, but what about their monitoring plans?
 Do they have an option that makes sense for your pocketbook and home security preferences?

 Great questions!
 We took Ring’s free and paid subscription plans for a test drive.
-Starting at only $3 per month and maxing out at $10 monthly, we have to say that Ring’s monitoring is downright cheap.
+Starting at only $3 per month and maxing out at $20 monthly, we have to say that Ring’s subscription is downright cheap.
 But the plans really couldn’t be more different — as they each serve a very specific purpose.
 Sign up with the wrong plan and you risk not having the protection you need.

 So let’s start with the pros & cons and then jump into Ring’s affordable, no-contract monitoring plans to see which one (if any!) makes sense for you.

 - 24/7 professional monitoring (with Plus plan)

 - Response times could be faster